 Add up the venue cost, and the catering!
 Then the long list of the bridal party’s suits, dresses, shoes, the wedding gown, flowers, and the bill can be astronomical.
 On some occasions it seems that wedding photographers are charging a large chunk of that bill.
 Have you ever thought why wedding photography can be so expensive?
 Why do some charge less than others?
 It’s because of the associated costs of being a wedding photographer, which many forget.
 Often it’s very easy to think that they’ve a nice camera, and that’s it, you just click away.

 A bit about me

-I am a Wedding Photographer, and I have to say it’s an expensive investment.
+I am a Wedding Photographer, and I have to say it’s an expensive investment on my part.
 It’s an art, and something for which you have to train, and I don’t mean you require a degree in Photography.
 I mean training in that subject area of photography.
 I train with an award winning wedding photographer, who has earned his stripes, covering over 500 weddings.
 He teaches what he knows, to so many others.
 I’m digressing slightly but, will come back to this later.
 Let’s look at the photographer’s overheads which are calculated into the final cost of your wedding photographer’s pricing and packages.

 There’s much work that goes on behind the scenes

 A photographer’s work does not commence at the start of your wedding day nor does it end when they leave.
 You will have a pre wedding consultation, and possibly, a pre wedding shoot.
 There will be administration time, preparing invoices, contracts, updating those invoices when balances are paid.
 With social media, email and text messages your photographer is on hand to answer any questions, or thoughts that you may have.
 They’re on hand for maybe pintrest images you ping over and would like them to replicate.
 There can be regular conversations about the day, how you feel, last minute changes, add ons etc. You may be nervous, they are quite often on hand to provide an advisory, and calming service.